mahykari/mahykari.github.io/posts/2025-10-20-supervision.md

 > --- M.

 Notice a pattern?
 That's what people call _negligence_;
-Willingly opting out of one's responsibility.
+willingly opting out of one's responsibility.

 Now, what's wrong with this?
 For starters, when you sign up for a research position,